davidrs/make-change/README.md

 Tools and technology used
 --------------------------

-jQuery Mobile (with 'flat-ui' theme)
+- jQuery Mobile (with 'flat-ui' theme)
-PhonegGap
+- PhonegGap
-BackboneJS
+- BackboneJS
-Require
+- RequireJS

 To start developing